Ya'bad: Ottoman era

-In 1596 Ya'bad appeared in the Ottoman tax registers as being in the nahiya of Jabal Sami in the liwa of Nablus.
+In 1596 Ya'bad appeared in the defter (Ottoman tax registers) as being in the nahiya of Jabal Sami in the liwa of Nablus.
 It had a population of 62 households, all Muslim.
-They paid a tax rate of 33.3% on agricultural products, including wheat, barley, summer crops, occasional revenues, goats and beehives, and a press for olives or grapes; a total of 18,085 akçe.
+They paid a tax rate of 33.3% on agricultural products, including wheat, barley, summer crops, occasional revenues, goats and beehives, and a press for olives or grapes, amounting to 18,085 akçe.
 Half of the revenue went to a waqf dedicated to Halil ar-Rahman.

 In 1694, Abd al-Ghani al-Nabulsi, a Muslim traveler, passed by Ya'bad and noted it as "a village between Jenin and Arrabeh".
+Nabulsi noted that it had a local majdhūb (ascetic Muslim practitioner), a Black former slave known as "Sheikh Zā’id," who lived in a cave as a hermit and was noted for his love of coffee.

-In the 17th-18th centuries, Ya'bad was well known for producing the best cheese in Jabal Nablus.
-Politically it was ruled by the Qadri clan allied with the powerful Abd al-Hadi clan.
+In the 17th-18th centuries, Ya'bad was renowned for producing the finest cheese in Jabal Nablus.
+Politically, it was ruled by the Qadri clan, which was allied with the powerful Abd al-Hadi clan of Arrabeh.
 In 1838, it was noted as a Muslim village, Ya'bud, located in the esh–Sha'rawiyeh esh–Shurkiyeh District.

-In 1870 Victor Guérin noted Ya'bad situated "on a hill", while in the PEF's Survey of Western Palestine (1882), Yabid was described as "a good-sized stone village, with some Christian families and two factions of Moslems, called respectively the 'Abd el Hady and the Beni Tokan, living in separate quarters.
+In 1870 Victor Guérin noted Ya'bad was situated "on a hill", while in the PEF's Survey of Western Palestine (1882), Yabid was described as "a good-sized stone village, with some Christian families and two factions of Moslems, called respectively the 'Abd el Hady and the Beni Tokan, living in separate quarters.
 The village stands on a ridge, with a well to the south and a small separate quarter on the east, in which is a small Mukam."